 Minorities and Philosophy

-Vanderbilt is proud to announce the formation of a Minorities and Philosophy (MAP) chapter in the 2017-2018 academic year.
+Vanderbilt is proud to be entering the fourth year of our chapter of Minorities and Philosophy (MAP), founded in May 2017.
 MAP is a student-run organization with approximately 80 chapters in philosophy departments in the US and abroad.
 Each chapter aims to examine and address issues of minority participation in academic philosophy.

 Our leadership is comprised of four equal co-chairs, all graduate students: